Sierra de Gredos cycling holidays

 In 2008, Carlos Sastre, Spanish cycling’s ‘Mr Clean’, finally won the Tour de France.
 There was one region of Spain that celebrated more than most.
 Squeaky-clean Sastre, who never once faced drug charges in a notoriously dope-heavy sport, hails from the Sierra de Gredos, a mountainous region of central Spain.
 In this area, sweeping roads provide dream cycling training for Tour de France hopefuls, and its high passes frequently feature in the Vuelta a España, the Spanish equivalent.

 Every June, Gredos puts on a yellow jersey of its own, thanks to its native piorno, or mountain broom.
 This hardy plant has pea-like yellow flowers similar to gorse, arriving in force in late spring and completely cloaking the hillside.
 It’s a stunning natural phenomenon that local businesses are hoping will put the region back on the tourist map, particularly for cycling.
-“It’s absolutely spectacular in Gredos,” Marlene Smith, from our specialist cycling company Go Cycle Tours, explains.
-She runs our small group cycling holiday in Gredos, and loves taking cyclists on rides through the broom.
+“It’s absolutely spectacular in Gredos,” Marlene Smith, from our partner company Go Cycle Tours, explains.
+She loves taking cyclists on rides through the broom.

 “Empty” GredosThe year Sastre won the Tour, Sierra de Gredos didn’t have much to celebrate.
 It’s one of the three most depopulated provinces of the country, and is essentially still in post-war decline.
 Young people, and especially women, leave; there’s no industry for them here.
 Villages shrink every year.
 In 2019, one village lost four – or 20 percent – of its handful of remaining inhabitants.